st3phani/ContractWizard/replit.md

 ```
 Changelog:

 - July 22, 2025.
+Fixed contract editing functionality by removing strict validation in edit mode that was preventing updates
+- July 22, 2025.
+Added restrictions for reserved contracts - disabled preview, download, and email actions with opaque icons
+- July 22, 2025.
 Modified contract reservation system to not create temporary beneficiaries - reserved contracts now use beneficiary_id = 0 instead
 - July 22, 2025.
 Updated contract sorting to use contract ID in descending order for both dashboard and contracts page
 - July 22, 2025.
 Implemented contract deletion restriction - only the latest contract (highest order number) can be deleted, with disabled/opaque delete button for other contracts